astro-informatics/s2fft/docs/sampling.rst

 McEwen & Wiaux (MW)
 -------------------

-The MW sampling theorem reduces the Nyquist rate on the sphere by a factor of two compared to the DH approach, halving the number of spherical samples required.
+The MW sampling theorem reduces the Nyquist rate on the sphere by a factor of two compared to the :ref:`DH scheme <driscoll-healy-dh>`, halving the number of spherical samples required.

-It also requires fewer sampling points than the GL scheme, though asymptotically the number of sampling points used by GL is the same as MW.
+It also requires fewer sampling points than the :ref:`GL scheme <gauss-legendre-gl>`, though asymptotically the number of sampling points used by GL is the same as MW.

 Sample positions are defined by